Nakashireyumi/neuro-os/README.md

 ### Windows-API Port Hangs
 - **Issue**: Port 8766 remains occupied after stopping
 - **Workaround**: Manually kill process or restart
 - **Status**: Fix planned

+### Jippity not knowing what to do with neuro desktop
+- **Issue**: No actual contextual goal for using this integration (this would apply to neuro/evilyn as well)
+- **Workaround**: Tell jippity what to do.
+- **Possible fixes**:
+    - Tell neuro/evil what to do
+    - Add an long term memory integration, that bundles with neuro desktop.
+To ensure neuro and evil's long term memory.
+Possibly with a worse or better implementation, who knows!
+- **Status**: Fix planned

 ### OCR Limitations